Richardaeld/Eldridge_Music/TESTING.md

     + The test name, image or link name, and a brief description of the problem.
 1. If any content has bad UX, record:
     + The test name, screen resolution, browser/device, view (page), and a brief description of the bad UX.

+### Testing Merchandise Rating System

+---

+#### User Story
++ As a shopper I want to add a rating to a piece of merchandise.

+#### Expectation(s):
++ The tester will rate three different pieces of merchandise.
++ The page content fills appropriately and doesn't spill out beyond obvious borders.
++ The page content doesn't overlap and is easy to read.

+#### Assumptions(s):
++ The tester knows the the current number of ratings and the current average rating of each piece of merchandise.
++ The tester knows multiple ways to get to a **Details View**.

+#### Testing Step(s):
+1. Load the **Home View** of Eldridge Music.
+1. Navigate to the **Details View** of a merchandise item.
+1. Record the number of ratings for the product as well as the current star rating.
+1. Multiply the current average rating by the number of total reviews.
+Record this number.
+    + Numerator = current_avg_rating * total_reviews
+    + Denominator = total_reviews
+1. Click on **Click to Rate**.
+1. Input a random number 1 - 9.
+1. Click **Rate Me!**.
+1. Add your star rating to the number you calculated in step 4.
+Record this number.
+    + Numerator = Numerator + rating_picked
+1. Check that the success toast appears.
+1. Divide the number in step 8 by the total number of ratings (original number of ratings plus 1).
+    + Denominator = Denominator + 1
+    + new_avg =  Numerator + Denominator
+1. Record the number and compare with the new star rating.
+1. Repeat steps 3 - 10 choosing a different path to the **Details View** each time.

+#### Documented Result(s):
+1. If the star rating is missing, record:
+    + The test name, merchandise item name, and a brief description of the problem.
+1. If the star rating counter is incorrect, record:
+    + The test name, merchandise item name, incorrect count, anticipated count, and a brief description of the problem.
+1. If the star rating is incorrect, record:
+    + The test name, merchandise item name, incorrect rating, anticipated rating, formulas used, and a brief description of the problem.
+1. If any links or images are broken, record:
+    + The test name, image or link name, and a brief description of the problem.
+1. If any content has bad UX, record:
+    + The test name, screen resolution, browser/device, view (page), and a brief description of the bad UX.

 ---